Madison Street to Alderson Lane will be reconstructed in 2019.

-Paving between the bridge and Madison street were completed this year, along with lighting and drainage improvements.
+Paving between the bridge and Madison Street were completed this year, along with lighting and drainage improvements.
 The merge point for the highway was moved approximately 2,800 feet closer to the bridge, increasing visibility for the crosswalk to the city pool near Madison Street.
 Acceleration lanes at Ash Street were also added.

+Work over the winter will allow the construction of a utility trench near the existing sidewalk for the next phase of work.
 Construction in 2019 will stretch from Madison Street toward Alderson Lane and include adding beacons to the crosswalk, removing the signal at Alderson Lane and constructing sidewalks on both sides of the highway.